YazanAbdelal/mixnet/README.md

 A mixnet implementation in Go using Docker compose.

 ## How to Start the Mixnet:
-Run the script: `./script.sh` and input the number of mixnet servers and clients.
-This will create the keys and docker-compose.yml file.
+Run the script: `./scripts/script.sh` and input the number of mixnet servers and clients.
+This will create the keys, certs and docker-compose.yml file.
+In the generated `docker-compose.yml` file, the destinations that each client sends to have to be specified by the user.
-Then run the mixnet using Docker compose: `docker compose up -d`
+Then run the mixnet using Docker compose: `docker compose up -d --build` In order to send messages, run the following command: `docker attach [CONTAINER_NAME]`, where `CONTAINER_NAME` is the name of the sender node.

 ## For mTLS Encryption:
+**The following is done automatically by the script when we run ./scripts/script.sh**
 #### First we create a **Certificate Authority** (CA):
 generate a RSA key of length 2048 and save it in ca.key